 Kathleen Plinske serves as Executive Vice President and Provost and as Campus President of the Osceola, Lake Nona, and Poinciana Campuses at Valencia College in Orlando, Florida.
 Prior to joining Valencia in 2010, Plinske began her career at McHenry County College, a community college in her hometown of Crystal Lake, Illinois.
 She was hired as an Instructional Media Specialist in 2001, and moved into a number of different roles over the next nine years, including Vice President of Institutional Effectiveness, and ultimately, Interim President.

 A graduate of the Illinois Mathematics and Science Academy, Plinske attended Indiana University-Bloomington as a Herman B Wells Scholar, earning a Bachelor of Arts in Spanish and Physics with highest distinction and honors.
-A member of Phi Beta Kappa, she completed a Master of Arts in Spanish from Roosevelt University, a Doctorate in Educational Technology from Pepperdine University, and a Master of Business Administration from the University of Florida.
-Plinske has continued her studies of Spanish language and culture at Instituto Tecnológico y de Estudios Superiores de Monterrey, México, at the Don Quijote Escuela de Español in Granada, España, at Middlebury Language Schools in Middlebury, Vermont, and through her travels to Ecuador, México, Perú, Puerto Rico, and the Dominican Republic.
+A member of Phi Beta Kappa, she completed a Master of Arts in Spanish from Roosevelt University, a Master of Business Administration from the University of Florida, and a Doctorate in Educational Technology from Pepperdine University.
+She is currently pursuing a Master of Science in Industrial and Systems Engineering from the University of Florida.

 Actively involved in her community, Plinske has served as Board Chair of the Education Foundation of Osceola County and as President of the Rotary Club of Lake Nona.
 She has also served on the Board of CareerSource Central Florida, the Osceola Center for the Arts, Junior Achievement of Osceola County, and the Lake Nona Education Council.
 She has taught the honors leadership course for Valencia College and graduate courses in educational leadership for the University of Central Florida and Pepperdine University.